Updated March 7, 2017.

 Then, there’s browning, something rice based gluten-free flour blends don’t do well, and depth of flavor; less buttermilk, less flavor.

-My favorite go-to ingredient for creating tender crumb, retaining moistness, preserving freshness, adding depth of flavor, and works as a browning aid is . . .
+My favorite go-to ingredient for creating tender crumb, retaining moistness, preserving freshness, adding depth of flavor and functions as a browning aid is . . .

 . . . wildflower honey.